 - WKNH 91.3 – College radio station with on-air opportunities.
 Start your own show!

-- The Keene Sentinel – daily paper known locally as “The Slantinel” which could use some letters to the editor.
+- The Keene Sentinel – daily paper known locally as “The Slantinel” which is pretty good about printing letters to the editor.

 - Internships and jobs may be available at the above established old-media organizations.